Listen to the Podcast

 What you are trying to assess, and my question always when I’m thinking, and it makes things a lot simpler is, if I am not in the trade, I just simply ask myself: what’s the risk? and if I can do a risk to reward ratio, where 3 to 1 is my win rate to the risk. for example, if the stock is moving and I project it and let’s just say it’s an A to B to C to D pattern, just a basic pattern.
 If I project the risk to do the C to D and it is 3 times larger than the risk which is over here 1, then that is worth it.

-If it’s more of a 4 to 1 or a 5 to 1 or a 6 to 1, then I think of it even better because now I say: ok then the risk is a little bit lower or the reward is a little higher so then I have a little more potential and then I might load a little more shares on there.
+If it’s more of a 4 to 1 or a 5 to 1 or a 6 to 1, then I think of it even better because now I say: ok then the risk is a little bit lower, or the reward is a little higher so then I have a few more potential, and then I might load a bit more shares on there.

-I used to think about: what is my profit potential? then I used to think about how are the moving averages going? but once I found myself already kind of attached to a certain stock, you’ve already kind of decided that you are going to invest in it and you have to slowly be aware of yourself when you get into that point.
-It is kind of like when you starting researching about a phone and you say: Oh, I like this phone, I like this device or this gadget, then you start researching it and you read reviews about it and then you slowly get confirmation bias of it, where it reassures you that that’s the right purchase and then eventually you get it.
+I used to think about: what is my profit potential?
+Then I used to think about how are the moving averages going?
+But once I found myself already attached to a particular stock, you’ve already kind of decided that you are going to invest in it and you have to slowly be aware of yourself when you get into that point.
+It is kind of like when you starting researching about a phone and you say: Oh, I like this phone, I like this device or this gadget, then you start studying it, and you read reviews about it and then you slowly get confirmation bias of it, where it reassures you that that’s the right purchase and then eventually you get it.

 So, already in my mind by the time I am looking at that stock for a few moments, I make the decision probably within a couple of minutes, within a minute or two.
 After I am looking at the stock chart, looking and evaluating, because I already know how they move, react and behave, now I’m just looking at what is the risk? and that is my biggest question and that is all I am thinking about and if that passes my test then I might get into the trade right there.
 Now I am in the trade.